Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Micron (MU)

 HBM is the entire story.
-Q3 FY26 guide: revenue $33.5B ± $750M at ~81% gross margin — peak-cycle levels.
+Q3 FY26 guide: revenue $33.5 billion ± $750 million at approximately 81% gross margin — peak-cycle levels.
 HBM3E sold out through most of 2026.
-FY26 capex raised to >$25B.
+FY26 capex raised above $25 billion.
+SK Hynix and Samsung have telegraphed an approximate 20% HBM3E price hike for 2026.

-Catalyst: HBM4 ramp in 2027; AI accelerator HBM demand visibility.
+Catalyst: HBM4 ramp begins Q3 2026; AI accelerator HBM demand visibility through 2027.

 Verdict — Hold (if already own); Skip (if just buying): The cycle is real but the upside is priced.
-Buying here is buying at the peak of margin expansion.
+Buying here is buying at peak margin expansion.
 Existing holders can stay — new positions face asymmetric downside.

 Western Digital (WDC)